← Back to 史記

 西

 Therefore, the First Emperor then toured east on the sea, performed rites and sacrificed to the famous mountains and great rivers and the eight gods, and sought immortals such as Xianmen.
-The eight gods have existed since ancient times, or it is said that they were created since the time of Tai Gong.
+The Eight Gods have existed since ancient times; some say they were instituted from the time of Tai Gong.
 Qi is so-called Qi because of Tian Qi.
 Its sacrifices were discontinued, and no one knows when they began.
 The eight gods: the first is called the Heavenly Lord, and sacrifices are made to Tian Qi.
-Tian Qi is the deep water, located below the mountain at the southern suburbs of Linzi.
-The second is called the Earth Lord, and sacrifices are made at Mount Tai and Liang Fu.
+Tianqi was the deep pool below the mountain on Linzi's southern outskirts.
+The second is called the Earth Lord, whose sacrifices are offered at Mount Tai and Liang Fu.
 Probably heaven likes yin, and when sacrificing to it, one must do so below the high mountains and above the small mountains.
-This is named 'zhi'; earth values yang, and when sacrificing to it, one must do so at a round mound in the middle of marshes, it is said.
+This is named 'zhi'; Earth honors yang, so according to the accounts, sacrifices to it must be performed at a round mound amid the marshes.
 The third is called the War Lord, and sacrifices are made to Chi You.
-Chi You is located at Jian Township in Dong Ping Lu, which is Qi's western border.
+This shrine is located at Jian Township in Dongpinglu, on Qi's western border.
 The fourth is called the Yin Lord, and sacrifices are made at the Three Mountains.
-The fifth is called the Yang Lord, and sacrifices are made at Chi Fu.
-The sixth is called the Moon Lord, and sacrifices are made at Mount Lai.
+The fifth is called the Yang Lord, whose sacrifices are offered at Zhifu.
+The sixth is called the Moon Lord, whose sacrifices are offered at Mount Lai.
 All are located north of Qi, bordering the Bo Sea.
-The seventh is called the Sun Lord, and sacrifices are made at Mount Cheng.
-Mount Cheng juts into the sea and is located at the northeastern corner of Qi, to welcome the rising sun, it is said.
-The eighth is called the Four Seasons Lord, and sacrifices are made at Langya.
+The seventh is called the Sun Lord, whose sacrifices are offered at Mount Cheng.
+Mount Cheng juts into the sea and stands at the northeastern corner of Qi, where, according to the accounts, it receives the rising sun.
+The eighth was the Lord of the Four Seasons, whose sacrifices were offered at Langya.
 Langya is located in the eastern direction of Qi, probably the place where the year begins.
 All each used one set of sacrificial animals for sacrifice, and the shamans and officiants made additions and subtractions, with jades and silks mixed and different.

 23

 From the time of Wei and Xuan of Qi, the followers of Zou Zi wrote about the cycle of the beginning and end of the five virtues.
 When Qin became emperor, the Qi people presented it, and therefore the First Emperor adopted it.
 And Song Wu Ji, Zheng Bo Qiao, Chong Shang, and Xianmen Gao were all Yan people.
 They practiced the fangxian dao, physical dissolution and transformation, and depended on matters of ghosts and spirits.
-Zou Yan became prominent among the feudal lords with the yin yang main operation, and the fangshi of Yan and Qi by the sea transmitted his techniques but could not succeed.
-Yet then strange, circuitous, flattering, and compromising followers arose from this, and they could not be counted.
+Zou Yan became prominent among the feudal lords with yin-yang theories, and the fangshi of Yan and Qi by the sea transmitted his techniques but could not make them succeed.
+From this, strange, circuitous, flattering, and compromising followers arose, too many to count.

 24